PullRequestTimeout/rooted-in-motion/TO-DO.md

 - ~Make FAQ hideable~
 - Add uptime monitor to send emails if page goes down for any reason
 - Add Google Analytics to track page usage (visits vs booking button clicks)
+- Reduce number of JS files, structure them into one or two files

 - When Website is deployed, go to Google Cloud Platform and edit API key to restrict usage to rootedinmotion.ca domain, otherwise it could be used from other websites.
 However, this can't be changed until after deploying, as the request will not be accept from local domain.